Nuclear Safety Division

 TMI Unit-2 License Transfer

-DEP has been monitoring the transfer of the license for TMI Unit 2 from GPU/First Energy to TMI2 Solutions.
-DEP will continue to work with the NRC and TMI2 Solutions throughout the decommissioning process.
-Such transfers have happened in other states, where a new firm becomes the licensee, they obtain financial resources in the nuclear power plant’s (NPP) decommissioning fund, and then begins immediate clean-up.
+DEP has been monitoring the transfer of the license for TMI Unit 2 (TMI2) from GPU/First Energy to TMI2 Solutions.
+DEP will continue to work with the U.S. Nuclear Regulatory Commission (NRC) and TMI2 Solutions throughout the decommissioning process.
+This effort includes monthly project review meetings with the NRC project staff.
+DEP receives a quarterly project activity report from TMI2 Solutions.
+Additionally, DEP’s Bureau of Radiation Protection staff regularly attend the Citizens Advisory Panel meetings and the Decommissioning Nuclear Safety Review Board meetings for TMI2.
+The transfer of the license following the permanent closure of a nuclear power plant (NPP) has happened in other states, where a new firm becomes the licensee, they obtain financial resources in the NPP decommissioning fund, and then begins immediate clean-up.
 Typically the operators of NPPs in the United States do not have the skill sets for plant dismantlement and clean-up, and it is more cost effective to transfer the NPP and decommissioning fund to a firm that has such experience.
-This appears to be the case with the proposed TMI Unit-2 transfer.
+This appears to be the case with the proposed TMI2 transfer.
 The U.S. NRC is the federal agency that issues an operating license to all commercial NPPs and regulates the decommissioning.
 In 1979, TMI Unit-2 was subject to the worst commercial NPP accident in U.S. history, and has vast areas inside the facility with radiological contamination that has not been fully characterized.
-In late March, the NRC published in the Federal Register a Notice (FRN) that they would accept comments on a proposed license transfer prior to their review.
+In late March 2020, the NRC published in the Federal Register a Notice (FRN) that they would accept comments on a proposed license transfer prior to their review.
 The FRN also opened a period for any person affected to request a hearing before the NRC’s Atomic Safety & Licensing Board.
-In early April, the Secretary sent a formal letter to the NRC Chairman, DEP also submitted formal comments, and requested an extension for the timeline to file for a hearing based on the Governor’s stay at home Order.
+In early April 2020, the DEP Secretary sent a formal letter to the NRC Chairman, DEP also submitted formal comments, and requested an extension for the timeline to file for a hearing based on the Governor’s stay at home Order.
 DEP contends it is unable to craft a hearing request given the current stay at home situation.
-The Commonwealth’s major concerns related to the TMI Unit-2 license transfer are: the unknown levels of radiological contamination within the facility; that uncertainty impacting estimated volumes of various classes of low-level radioactive waste (LLRW); the respective total LLRW disposal cost; appropriate worker, environmental and public protection during decommissioning; adequacy of current and future available funds; and, ultimate corporate liability for clean-up should the licensee fall short in funding once work has commenced.
+The Commonwealth’s major concerns related to the TMI2 Unit-2 license transfer are: the unknown levels of radiological contamination within the facility; that uncertainty impacting estimated volumes of various classes of low-level radioactive waste (LLRW) and the respective total LLRW disposal cost; appropriate worker, environmental and public protection during decommissioning; adequacy of current and future available funds; and, ultimate corporate liability for clean-up should the licensee fall short in funding once work has commenced.

 The Nuclear Safety Division has established a comprehensive nuclear power plant oversight review program at the five nuclear power sites in Pennsylvania.
 This oversight responsibility includes routine site visits and safety review activities, review of all license amendments, evaluation of generic and specific nuclear safety issues and participation in nuclear power plant emergency exercises.